cometbft/cometbft/docs/core/configuration.md

 #   1) "null"
 #   2) "kv" (default) - the simplest possible indexer, backed by key-value storage (defaults to levelDB; see DBBackend).
 # 		- When "kv" is chosen "tx.height" and "tx.hash" will always be indexed.
+#   3) "psql" - the indexer services backed by PostgreSQL.
+# When "kv" or "psql" is chosen "tx.height" and "tx.hash" will always be indexed.
 indexer = "kv"

 # The PostgreSQL connection configuration, the connection format: